opencomputeproject/OpenNetworkLinux/onlpd-test/libonlp/Readme.txt

     Parameter 1: LED object
     Parameter 2: user_mode(corresponding integer value from the above table)
-    Note: Any LED can only be set according to their corresponding capabiity only.
+    Note: LED can only be set according to their corresponding capabiity.
 Use get_caps() to obtain capability of any LED

   4.set_state()
     Member function of class led